Senate House, Cambridge: Graduation ceremony

-University's 800th Anniversary
+University's 800th anniversary

-As part of the University's 800th anniversary celebrations in 2008, the side of the Senate House was illuminated with a light show, illustrating aspects of the history of the university.
+As part of the university's 800th anniversary celebrations in 2008, the side of the Senate House was illuminated with a light show, illustrating aspects of the history of the university.

 Traditions and legends

-Maths tripos results
+Mathematical Tripos results

 At the end of the academic year, class-lists for most degrees are posted up on the outer wall of the building.
-The results of Part II and Part III of the Mathematical Tripos, however, are read out to the waiting students from the balcony of the Senate House, after which piles of class-lists are thrown to the ground like confetti in a time-honoured manner.
+The results of Part II and Part III of the Mathematical Tripos, however, are read out to the waiting students from the balcony of the Senate House, after which piles of class-lists are thrown to the ground from the balcony like confetti in a time-honored manner.

 Austin Seven

 A battered Austin Seven van was found on the apex of the Senate House roof on the morning of 8 June 1958.
 The van had been placed there the night before by a party of engineering students from Gonville & Caius College.
 They found the derelict Austin Seven in Harston and towed it into Cambridge.
 They removed the engine and rear axle to make it light enough to winch up to the roof, and hauled it up using cables and scaffolding they'd stolen from King's College.
-It took the University a week to get the van down and the prank received much media attention at the time.
+It took the university a week to get the van down and the prank received much media attention at the time.

 A variety of similar student pranks have been carried out on the roof of the building since.
 Most notably, a fully-decorated Christmas tree was placed on the corner of the Senate House roof in November 2022, assumed to be the work of night climbers.